Metali/PandaPHP/README.md

 ### Where

-You can add a where clause to precise wich row must be returned
+You can add a where clause for your request
 ```php
 /**
 * @param array('column' => 'value')